tim-puhlfuerss/Publish-Research-Software/chapters/5_citation.md

 ## TL;DR

+- Open source code != citable code.
-- Cite all relevant software packages as good as possible in your academic work.
+- Cite all relevant software packages accurately in your academic work.
 - Make your artifact citable by adding citation metadata and archiving your artifact.
-- Encourage citation of your software.
+- Encourage the citation of your software.
-- Citable code != open source code

 ## Why is This Process Important?

-- Software is a research product, just like a paper.
+- Software is a research product, like a paper.
-- Creating and maintaining research software is academic work, and should allow for academic credit and careers.
+- Creating and maintaining research software is academic work deserving credit.
-- Citing software enables reproducibility of research results and the assessment of the software.
+- Citable software enhances research reproducibility and software assessment.

 ## How to Cite Software?

 - Cite all software packages (including your own) in the reference list of your academic work.
-- Ideally try to cite:
+- Ideally, cite:
-  - The software itself.
+  - The software using its unique identifier.
   - The exact version of the software.
-  - The software using its unique identifier.
   - The source code.
   - The software's authors.
   - The software's release date.

 ## Authorship and Contributorship in Software

-When determining the authors, please consider the following recommendations:
+When determining authors, consider the following:

 - There are no universally accepted guidelines for software authorship.
-- Different roles than programmers might be considered as authors.
+- Roles beyond programmers might qualify as authors (e.g., UX designers, testers, reviewers, technical writers).
-For example, testers, reviewers, technical writers, maintainers, release engineers, software architects, UX designers, etc. may all qualify for authorship.
-- Decisions about authorship are project-specific, but must follow good scientific practice.
+- Decisions about authorship are project-specific but must follow good scientific practice.
-Refer to the [ICMJE Uniform Requirements](https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) for papers, and translate the best practice to software, e.g.,
+Refer to the [ICMJE Uniform Requirements](https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) for papers, translating best practices to software:
+  - Contributions must be substantial.
-  - There may be no honorary authorship.
+  There may be no honorary authorship.
-  - The contribution to the software must be substantial.
-  - Final approval of the outcome may be covered by a CLA.
+  - Final approval of the outcome might be covered by a CLA.
-  - Agreement to be accountable for (at least own) changes may be factored into the decision.
+  - An agreement to be accountable for (at least own) changes may be factored into the decision.
-- Contributors should be acknowledged, but are not always software authors, e.g., issue reporters, typo fixers, evangelists promoting the software, and managers/PIs with no substantial contribution to the software itself.
+- Contributors should be acknowledged, but are not always authors (e.g., issue reporters, typo fixers, evangelists promoting the software).
-- Consider using automation to keep track of contributors, for example, with the help of the [All Contributors bot](https://allcontributors.org/).
+- Consider using automation to track contributors, e.g., with the [All Contributors bot](https://allcontributors.org/).

 ## How to Make Your Software Citable?

 - Provide citation metadata.
 - Archive the software and obtain a persistent identifier (PID), e.g., a Document Object Identifier (DOI) via Zenodo.
-- Provide a prominent citation hint as part of your documentation.
+- Include a prominent citation hint in your documentation.

 ### Provide Citation Metadata

-- You can directly manage citation metadata as part of your source code repository by providing one of the following options:
+- Manage citation metadata directly in your repository by providing:
   - A [CITATION.cff](https://citation-file-format.github.io) file (human/machine-readable citation metadata).
   Use the [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/) tool to create or update this file.
-  - A [codemeta.json](https://codemeta.github.io) file (machine-readable information about your software including citation metadata).
+  - A [codemeta.json](https://codemeta.github.io) file (machine-readable information including citation metadata).
   Use the [CodeMeta Generator](https://codemeta.github.io/codemeta-generator/) to create this file.
-- Another option is to let digital object repositories such as [Zenodo](https://zenodo.org) manage your citation metadata.
+- Alternatively, use digital object repositories like [Zenodo](https://zenodo.org) to manage your citation metadata.
-Zenodo can also manage multiple software versions and provides one DOI per version.
+Zenodo supports multiple software versions and provides one DOI per version.
-- You can also combine the approaches.
+- Combining both approaches is also an option.

 ### Archive the Software

-- Archiving software in a publication repository is crucial to ensure long-term availability.
+- Archiving software in a publication repository ensures long-term availability.
-- Such a publication repository allows you to deposit your software and to obtain a PID (e.g., a DOI).
-- The PID is a persistent reference to the software in a research publication.
+- A publication repository provides a PID (e.g., DOI) for persistent reference in research publications.
-In comparison, usual source code repository URLs break easily or the software may become unavailable at all.
+Normal repository URLs might break or become unavailable.
 - Example publication repositories:
   - Zenodo
   - [Figshare](https://figshare.com)